The Vision of Future South

 Ben is the Water Efficiency Manager for Southern Water where he is developing future strategy, implementing new business models and delivering ambitious water efficiency targets as part of its new Business Plan.
 Ben is the Future South Board Sponsor for the Solent Energy Strategy.

 Before working for a Utility, Ben was Climate Change Advisor and then Environmental Affairs Manager for B&Q where he delivered key business sustainability targets and improvements to products purchased by customers.
 Ben’s early career was spent working for several politicians before a fundraising and communications role for the Woodland Trust, and a Director position at Oxfordshire based Earth Trust followed.

 Experienced in and passionate about the changing energy world, Alex has worked in the electricity industry for 17 years.
-The majority of this time has been spent with SSEPD, the distribution network operator responsible for central southern England (now called SSEN).
+The majority of this time has been spent with SSEN, the distribution network operator responsible for central southern England and north Scotland.
 Following successful management positions in the Emergency Service Centre and across operational depots, Alex assumed the position of Stakeholder Engagement Manager for the distribution area in 2012 before moving into the Future Networks division in 2014.
 He specialises in electricity networks, engagement, resilience and innovations projects.

 Professor AbuBakr S Bahaj